Internet-Draft Mission AuthZEN August 2026

 Executor:

 The component that carries out a permitted action and emits Execution Evidence.
-It is the PEP in the common case, or a distinct component where the requesting PEP and the executing component differ (Section 7).
+It is the PEP in the common case, or a distinct component where the requesting PEP and the executing component differ ([I-D.draft-mcguinness-mission-runtime-evidence]).

 HTTP message examples follow the AuthZEN specification [AUTHZEN] for the decision request and response, and [RFC9457] for problem-details error bodies where a deployment carries them outside the AuthZEN envelope.